What should I do if a sex offender lives in my apartment complex?

-I just found out that there is a registered sex offenderi living in my apartment complex.
+I just found out that there is a registered sex offender living in my apartment complex.
 I have a 5 year old and an 8 year old.
 I am very concerned.
 I don’t want anything to happen to my children.
 What can I do?

 Dear Concerned Adult,

-I can certainly understand feeling scared and anxious after hearing that a registered sex offenderi is living in your apartment complex.
+I can certainly understand feeling scared and anxious after hearing that a registered sex offender is living in your apartment complex.
 Finding out more information about a particular person’s case, supervision and support may help diminish those feelings and may help you to realize that the situation is manageable.
 Please read our prevention tip sheet, Concerned about Sex Offenders in Your Neighborhood?

 Getting more information

 Look for more information about this offender.
 If there was a public notice, ask the contact person or organization on the notice for additional details and attend the public community notification meeting if there is one.
 You can also contact this person’s parole officer.
 The local police should be able give you the parole officer’s information.
 Find out about the risk level, restrictions, and how this person will be supervised in the community.
 You may also want to find if this person is participating in treatment.